MBA vs MS: What’s the Difference

-If you’re looking for career flexibility or management training, an MBA is the way to go.
-Through varied classes, case studies, and a diverse student body, you will be exposed to a whole gamut of subjects and industry opportunities.
+If you’re looking for career flexibility or management training, then an MBA is the way to go.
+Through varied classes, case studies, and a diverse student body, you maybe be exposed to a whole range of subjects, then industry opportunities.

-The flexibility of an MBA may even extend to the way you earn the degree itself.
-Because MBAs appeal to a greater number of people than MS degrees, most universities will be able to offer a wider range of academic options including:
+In fact, the flexibility of an MBA may even extend to the way you earn the degree itself.
+MBAs appeal to a greater number of people than MS degrees, most universities will be able to offer a wider range of academic options including: